Artsplendr/A_B_Testing_Case/README.md

 who are likely to complete the course.

 ## Reference:
-Udacity Course A/B Testing at the following link <https://classroom.udacity.com/courses/ud257/>
+Udacity course "A/B Testing" at the following link <https://classroom.udacity.com/courses/ud257/>